-There’s something about holiday lights that spark the festive spirit!
-Whether you have one strand in your window or your place looks like the Griswolds, there’s a bit of magic in lighting up the night at this time of year.
-Here are five ways to enjoy the lights and community this season in Rideau Lakes.
+The holidays sparkle in Rideau Lakes!
+There’s a bit of magic in lighting up the night at this time of year.
+Whether you have one strand in your window or your place looks like the Griswolds, here are five ways to enjoy the lights and community this season in Rideau Lakes.

 Shine a light on something a little different!
-There’s a lone memorial tree on top of Foley Mountain that is lit up with eye-catching Christmas lights.
+There’s a lone memorial tree on top of Foley Mountain that is lit up every year with eye-catching lights.
 Looking up from below the mountain, visitors can see the tree as a bright holiday beacon - and it’s also beautiful when up at Spy Rock, peacefully overlooking Westport.

-Wherever the holidays take you, revel in the lights of Rideau Lakes this festive season!
+There’s something about holiday lights that spark the festive spirit.
+Wherever the holidays take you, revel in the festive spirit in Rideau Lakes this season!